 To keep seat cushions looking their best and to help them wear evenly, be sure to regularly turn them.
-Give foam, feather or fibre-filled cushions a shake as often as possible to help them keep their shape.
+Give foam, feather, or fiber-filled cushions a shake as often as possible to help them keep their shape.

-For everyday cleaning use a dry soft cloth, duster or similar to wipe away dust.
-For a deeper clean, use damp (never soaking wet) cloth.
-If any cleaner is to be used, use a very gentle pH neutral cleanser like a dish washing liquid diluted in water.
+For every day, cleaning uses a dry soft cloth, duster, or similar to wipe away dust.
+For a deeper clean, use a damp (never soaking wet) cloth.
+If any cleaner is to be used, use a very gentle pH-neutral cleanser like a dishwashing liquid diluted in water.
 Then completely wipe away any excess water droplets with a dry soft cloth.
 We’d like to emphasize again to use a dry soft cloth to wipe off all excess liquid to avoid streaks and ensure all moisture is removed from the marble top.